 Some do, but whether they do or not will largely depend upon a combination of factors, e.g. their company reward guidelines; how well you performed at interview and how much they could benefit from your skillset.

 In other words, they need to internally answer the question: ‘Does the benefit of hiring this individual exceed the cost of doing so?’

 Evaluate the offer

 Remember, for most people, financial reward only makes a small contribution to job satisfaction.

 Although no one can argue the importance of money, there are other significant factors that also play a part in making the workplace an enjoyable and satisfying experience.

-All such aspects need evaluation to arrive at your decision whether to accept the offer or not.
+All such aspects need evaluation to arrive at your decision whether or not to accept the offer.

 Office environment, corporate culture, office location, flexible working, commute time, peer group and line management personalities, potential for promotion, car allowance, holiday and other entitlements, pension scheme, bonus structure and timing of payments, and other corporate benefits such as life cover and medical insurance are all important considerations.